-The examples used in the following favourable and unfavourable scenarios are based on reasonable and prudent assumptions about future price movements and market conditions.
+The examples used for these favourable and unfavourable scenarios are based on reasonable and prudent assumptions about future price movements and market conditions.

 The rate of return of the formula for these different scenarios must be displayed in the form of an annualised rate of return.
 The gross rate of return may be displayed too.